Why Space Matters?

 Who is Space Matters?

 Space Matters is driven by a group of organizations who together form the Space Matters Collective.
-The initativeis led by the Centre for Planetary Science and Exploration (CPSX) at The University of Western Ontario (Western) and the Canadian Association of Science Centres.
+The initiative is led by the Planetary Science and Exploration of Western University and the Canadian Association of Science Centres.

 The Space Matters Collective currently includes the following organizations: